-We have audited the consolidated and separate financial statements of the Corporation for Public Deposits (CPD), set out on pages 7 to 23, which comprise the statements of financial position as at 31 March 2017, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.
-In our opinion, the financial statements of the CPD for the year ended 31 March 2017 have been prepared, in all material respects, in accordance with IFRS.
+We have audited the annual financial statements of the Corporation for Public Deposits (CPD), set out on pages 7 to 23, which comprise the statements of financial position as at 31 March 2018, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes, comprising a summary of significant accounting policies and other explanatory information.
+In our opinion, the financial statements of the CPD for the year ended 31 March 2018 have been prepared, in all material respects, in accordance with IFRSs.